Allysin Kay

 Allysin Kay (born November 5, 1987) is an American professional wrestler.
-She is best known for her time with the National Wrestling Alliance (NWA), where she was a former NWA World Women's Tag Team champion.
-She is also a one-time NWA World Women's Champion.
+She is best known for her time with the National Wrestling Alliance (NWA), where she is a one-time NWA World Women's Champion and two-time NWA World Women's Tag Team champion.
 She has also worked for Impact Wrestling under the ring name Sienna, being a two-time TNA/Impact Knockouts Champion and one-time GFW Women's Champion.
 She also wrestles on the independent circuit in the United States and Canada.

 Professional wrestling career

 Independent circuit (2008–present)

 A fan of professional wrestling since her childhood, Kay first became involved in the wrestling business in July 2008 when she began training with Mathew Priest and Bill Martel at the Blue Collar Wrestling Alliance (BCWA) in her hometown of Detroit, Michigan.
 Six months later, she debuted against Shavonne Norrell on December 28.
 Kay and Norrell engaged in a feud that lasted most of 2009, including a Falls Count Anywhere match at Summer Standoff in August 2009.
 Kay later began competing against male wrestlers.
 At the end of 2010, the BCWA National Championship was vacated, and Kay entered the tournament to determine the new champion.
 She reached the semi-finals, where she lost to eventual victor Scotty Primo.
 Until BCWA's closure in mid-2011, Kay regularly attempted to win the championship.

 Until March 2010, Kay worked exclusively for BCWA.
 Her first match for another promotion was facing Jefferson Saint for Beyond Wrestling.

 In mid-2010, Kay began wrestling for Main Event Championship Wrestling.
 She debuted against Jessicka Havok, and the duo entered a feud which spilled over into other promotions, including Cleveland All-Pro Wrestling.
 The feud concluded in a two out of three falls anything goes street fight, which was won by Havok.
 Following the feud, Kay and Havok formed a tag team called Team Be Jealous.

 Kay made her Shimmer Women Athletes debut on October 27, 2012, as part of Volume 49.
 She and Taylor Made, as Made in Sin, defeated Shazza McKenzie and Veda Scott.
 Made in Sin lost at Volume 51 in October 2012 to Regeneration X (Allison Danger and Leva Bates), and at Volume 52 to the team of Kana and LuFisto.
 At Volume 55, Kay defeated Thunderkitty in a singles match.
 Made in Sin defeated MsEerie (MsChif and Christina Von Eerie) at Volume 56, but were on the losing end of a six-woman tag team match at Volume 57.

 Kay debuted for Ring of Honor (ROH) at the Ring of Honor Wrestling television tapings on November 3, 2012, in a loss to MsChif.

 Under her 'Sienna' ring name, it was announced that she would be making her debut for the Lucha Libre AAA World Wide promotion by taking part in the 2016 Lucha Libre World Cup Women's Division Tournament.
 Kay was a part of 'Team USA' alongside Cheerleader Melissa and Santana Garrett, where they lost to Team Mexico (Faby Apache, Mari Apache and Lady Apache).